karmalinikhil/Hadamard-DCT-Transforms-in-Verilog-/Hadamard_transform/Source_tb_files/README.md

 This folder contains the Verilog source code and simulation testbench used to implement and verify a 4×4 Hadamard transform.

 # Files Included
-- `had_trans_display.v` – Main source file with the complete transform logic
+- `had_transform_source.v` – Main source file with the complete transform logic
 - `tb_had_trans.v` – Testbench used to simulate the design

 # Workflow Summary